-- The peace of mind knowing that you’ve expressed your wishes and that they will be respected
+- The peace of mind knowing that you’ve expressed your wishes according to your life values, spiritual beliefs and budget.

 - What if I move away?
 The funds can be used by any funeral provider in Canada, we can help you with this process.
 There is no transfer penalty

 - What if KORU closes down?
 We aren’t planning on it!
 But if we do, all plans would be transferred to a values-aligned provider, with plenty of written and verbal notice to any affected families